 - Can my family afford HBS?
 Yes.
 We’re one of the last great educational bargains in the state, really, with tuition rates significantly lower than those of other non-public, independent schools.
 In fact, your investment in your child’s learning will go farther here at HBS than it will just about anywhere else, and will yield a great return!
 For those who qualify, limited scholarships are available.
 For minority children residing in Providence, some or all of the tuition may be paid by the City of Providence through the Providence-Barnard Plan.

 - How can I find out more?
-Obviously, the best way to get to know us better is to visit us in person.
-We’d be glad to set a time with you to do just that if you’ll call our office and speak with my associate, Mr. Haven Starr.
+Obviously, the best way to get to know HBS better is to visit in person.
+We’d be glad to set a time with you to do just that if you’ll call our office and speak with Mr. Haven Starr.
 You can reach him by phone at 401.456.8624.
 If you’re more internet oriented, feel free to e-mail to ask for an appointment.
 Private tours are normally conducted between 9:00-11:00am most school days.
-You are also welcome to contact me directly with your questions.
-I typically respond to e-mails within twenty-four hours of receipt on weekdays.